 Learning in large companies is often irrelevant, boring and yet compulsory.

 To change this, Klaus Woeste founded ATTAIN.
 ATTAIN consists of a team of learning experts and bank managers and offers learning programs for banks.
-Customer feedback has been excellent.
+Customer feedback is excellent.

 Why the banking industry is digitizing faster than the automotive industry